 I had an old digital thermometer that did it for weeks before I found it!
 Also on old digital stopwatch/timer.

 It happened to me a few years ago, turned out to be the smoke detector.
 I had done the same as you did, pulled it down, removed the battery but it still beeped.
 Apparently, you have to put your finger over the "testing" thing on the unit and that completely discharges it.
-It freaked me out at the time because I new it wasn't connected to anything! hopefully this is what your beep is.
-Good luck, cheers.

 I had something similar happen.
 I kept hearing something similar to a watch alarm sounding off every night at 1 a.m.!
 It was driving me crazy.
 I would follow it, but it always stopped before I could pinpoint the room.